sagsh018/Ruby_projects/README.md

 2) \curl -sSL https://get.rvm.io | bash -s stable
 3) add the user running rvm group, for example adding vagrant to rvm group --> sudo usermod -aG rvm vagrant
-4) then run this command to add rvm.sh to the path --> source /etc/profile.d/rvm.sh
+4) then run this command to add rvm.sh to the path --> source /etc/profile.d/rvm.sh example to install perticular version of ruby use below command
+5) rvm install 2.2.3
+6) rvm list
+7) rvm use 2.2.3 // To use the perticular version of ruby. checkout rvm --help for all the options.